Doctor Imitator: Hand-Radiography-based Bone Age Assessment by Imitating Scoring Methods: Experiments

-\textbf{Interpretability and Standard ROI Score Prediction.} To evaluate the interpretability of DI, we test DI on a private dataset that includes 38 hand radiographs with 11 ROI scores annotated following the Chinese-CHN method.
-DI is first trained on the RSNA-BAA dataset and then fine-turned on the private dataset.
-As shown in Fig.~\ref{fig:inter}, one can see that the predicted ROI scores highly coincide with the ground truth ROI scores.
-In practice, the predicted ROI scores can be translated to the standard scores of the scoring methods by a mapping function (similar to the inverse mapping from ROI scores to bone ages in the scoring methods, which is used in many scoring methods).
+To evaluate the interpretability of DI, we test DI on a private dataset including 38 hand radiographs with 11 ROI scores following the Chinese-CHN method.
+DI is first trained on RSNA-BAA dataset and then fine-turned on the private dataset.
+As shown in Fig.~\ref{fig:inter}, one can see that the predicted ROI score curves highly coincide with the ground truth ROI score curves.
+Notably, the ROI scores were not used in training, and the results imply the generalization of our DI approach.
+In practice, the predicted ROI scores can be translated to the standard scores of the scoring methods by a mapping function (similar to the inverse mapping from ROI scores to bone age in the scoring methods).
+To obtain the standard ROI scores, we simply utilize 11 linear mapping functions to fit these 11 kinds of ROIs respectively, translating the predicted ROI scores to ROI scores, as:

+where $S, s$ are the standard ROI scores and predicted scores, respectively, $w$ and $b$ are the weights and the biases of the linear functions, and the subscript $i$ indexes the ROIs.
+The weights, biases, p values of the F-statistics, and results of the adjusted $R^2$ are reported in Table~\ref{tab:test}.
+The p values of the F-statistics verify that the mapping functions are statistically significant, and the results of the adjusted $R^2$ show that the ground truth ROI scores (standard ROI scores) are well explained by the predicted ROI scores.
+In clinical practice, it is recommended to use more complicated fitting functions.